MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/windows-service-template.md

 | Number of samples | If CPU usage or memory is monitored, this option specifies the number of consecutive performance samples that must be exceeded before the object is set to an error state and an alert is generated. <br>Specifying a number greater than 1 for this option limits the noise from monitoring by ensuring that an alert is not generated when the service only briefly exceeds the threshold.
 The larger the value that you set, the longer the period of time before you receive an alert.
 A typical value is 2 or 3.</br> |
 | Sample Interval | If CPU usage or memory is monitored, this option specifies the length of time between performance samples.
 A smaller value for this option reduces the time for detecting a problem but increases overhead on the agent and the amount of data collected for reporting.
 A typical value is between 5 and 15 minutes. |

-## Additional Monitoring
+## Additional monitoring

 In addition to performing the specified monitoring, the  **Windows Service**  template creates a class that you can use for additional monitors and workflows.
 Any monitor or rule that is using this class runs on any agent where the service is installed.
 If it creates Windows events that indicate an error, for example, you could create a monitor or rule that detects the particular event and uses the service' class as a target.

-## Creating and Modifying Windows Service Templates
+## Creating and modifying Windows Service templates

 #### To create a Windows Service template